Mouhcine Iajour

-Mouhcine Iajour (محسن ياجور; born 14 June 1986) is a Moroccan football striker who currently plays for RS Berkane and the Moroccan national team.
+Mouhcine Iajour (محسن ياجور; born 14 June 1986) is a Moroccan football striker who currently plays for Botola club MA Tétouan.

 In 2013, Iajour became the first African footballer to be FIFA Club World Cup's top scorer and Bronze Ball, advancing with Raja Casablanca into the final played against European champions Bayern Munich.
 Previously, only Congolese Dioko Kaluyituka won the Silver Ball in 2010.

 Club career

 Raja Casablanca

 Iajour began his career at his hometown club Raja Casablanca, in 2003.
 After staying there for four years, he moved to FC Chiasso.

 FC Chiasso

 In August 2007 when the Arabian Clubs Tournament was finished, Mouhcine decided to stay in Switzerland without the permission of his club Raja Casablanca.
 On 28 October 2007, Iajour has appeared for the first time in official match with the team of FC Chiasso.

 Return to Raja Casablanca

 He returned to Raja Casablanca in 2012.
 After a season, he won his first league title with Raja.
 In 2013, Raja qualified to FIFA Club World Cup as league champions of host country.
 On 11 December 2013, Iajour scored a goal in the 2–1 victory against Auckland City FC, in the play-off for quarter finals.
 His team eventually defeated Monterrey with 2–1 in the quarter finals to pass in the semi-finals.
 On 18 December 2013, he scored a goal in the historical 3–1 victory against Atletico Mineiro in the semi-finals.
 But in the final, Raja Casablanca was defeated by UEFA Champions League holders, Bayern Munich with 2–0.
 Iajour become one of the FIFA Club World Cup top scorers for 2013, together with Dario Conca, César Delgado and Ronaldinho.
 He received the FIFA Club World Cup bronze ball.